Aimar (name)

 Aimar is a masculine given name of Germanic origin, common in mainly the Basque Country and Estonia (with 5,500 resp.
-600 name bearers) Aimar is also used as a surname, probably as a result of the name having been used as a patronymic.
+600 name bearers).
+Aimar is also used as a surname, probably as a result of the name having been used as a patronymic.

 Etymology

 The name Aimar is a Frankish form of the German name Agimar, composed by agi- (either from age 'reverence, discipline' or egg 'edge') and -mar ('famous').
-An alternative interpretation is that the name is composed of the words haim ('home') and hard ('hard').
+An alternative interpretation is the name is composed of the words haim ('home') and hard ('hard').